Battle for Normandy (video game)

-Battle for Normandy is a 1982 video game published by Strategic Simulations.
+Battle for Normandy is a computer wargame published in 1982 by Strategic Simulations.

 Gameplay

 Battle for Normandy is a game in which the operations from the landing at Normandy up through the build-up that led to Operation Cobra is simulated.

 Reception

 Computer Gaming World reviewed the game and stated that "Overall, Battle for Normandy is an enjoyable game that will allow multiple playings and repeated playings with equal satisfaction."